matty-ross/arduino-lcd/README.md

 A fun project to create the smallest possible code to fully take advantage of the HD44780U LCD.

+Inspired by Ben Eater's video: [Connecting an LCD to our computer — 6502 part 4](https://youtu.be/FY3zTUaykVo)

 ## Datasheet
 [https://www.sparkfun.com/datasheets/LCD/HD44780.pdf](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf)